 “This group of prisoners was attacked without warning by their Japanese guards who attempted to massacre the prisoners to the last man.
 Ten prisoners succeeded in escaping and these were the only survivors.
 It had now been officially established by reports received by the war department that all the remaining prisoners perished as a result of this ruthless attack.

 “Edward F. Witsell, acting adjutant general of the army“

-After the war, the remains of 123 of the 140 POWs who died on Palawan Island were disinterred and reburied at Jefferson Barracks National Cemetery on February 14, 1952.
+After the war, the remains of 17 of the POWs were identified after being disinterred.
+The remains of the other 123 POWs who died, including the remains of Pvt.
+Joseph P. Henderson, were reburied at Jefferson Barracks National Cemetery on February 14, 1952.
 This location was selected since it meant the majority of families would have approximately the same distance to travel to visit the grave.
-Pvt.
-Joseph P. Henderson shares his grave with 132 POWs who were murdered on Palawan Island.

 Any additional information on Pvt.
 Joseph P. Henderson is appreciated.